mlsquare/mlsquare/docs/developer.rst

 Implementation
 --------------

 1. Each algorithm is expected to be declared as a class.
-An algorithm should be registered in the ``registry`` (check FAQs for details) using the @registry.register decorator.
+An algorithm should be registered in the ``registry`` using the ``@registry.register`` decorator.

 2. Use the base class available in `base.py <https://github.com/mlsquare/mlsquare/blob/master/src/mlsquare/base.py#L43>`__ as the parent class for your algorithm.
 Feel free to use an already existing base class(ex - `glm <https://github.com/mlsquare/mlsquare/blob/master/src/mlsquare/architectures/sklearn.py#L16>`__) if it matches your algorithm's needs.

 3. The following methods and attributes are expected to implemented while creating a new model,
-    - ``create_model()`` - Your models architecture lies in this method.
+    - ``create_model()`` - Your model's architecture lies in this method.
 Calling this method would return a compiled dnn model(ex - keras or pytorch model).
     - ``set_params()`` - The conventions followed by mlsquare in defining model parameters are mentioned below.
 This method should handle the "flattening" of parameters.
     - ``get_params()`` - Calling this method should simply return the models existing parameters.
     - ``update_params()`` - This method should enable updating the model parameters for an instantiated model.
     - ``adapter`` - This attribute should contain the adapter choice you have made for your algorithm.
     - ``module_name`` - The primal module name(should be a string)
     - ``name`` - Name that you wish the model should be reffered by.
-    - ``version`` - If an implementation exists for your algorithm and you wish to improve it by a different implementation, make sure you add a meaningful version number.
+    - ``version`` - If an implementation already exists for your algorithm and you wish to improve it by a different implementation, make sure you add a meaningful version number.
     - ``model_params`` - The parameters required to compile your model.
 Conventions to be followed are mentioned below.

 --------------------